artnoi43/superwatcher/README.md

    [`servicetest`](./pkg/servicetest/), or the chain reorg simulation code [`reorgsim`](./pkg/reorgsim/), or the mocked [`StateDataGateway`](./pkg/datagateway/) types, are provided here.

+   One package, [`pkg/components`](./pkg/components), is especially important for users, because it provides the preferred way to initialize superwatcher components.

 3. [`config`](./config/) (public)

    This package defines basic superwatcher configuration that affects the pace and range of emitter,